 The OTP Group will strive to preserve its safe capital and liquidity positions, to be able at all times to provide the conditions for stable operations and growth.
-Since its IPO in 1995, the Issuer has never raised equity, never received any state support, and has always comfortably relied on its organic capital generation capability.
+Since its Initial Public Offering in 1995, the Issuer has never raised equity, never received any state support, and has always comfortably relied on its organic capital generation capability.
 In addition, having dominant market positions in several countries it operates in, the OTP Group enjoys relatively strong deposit collection positions.
 Despite management focus on allocating liquidity for lending, the net loan-to-deposit ratio indicates that there is potential for further leverage in the consolidated balance sheet of the Issuer.
 The trust of customers provides a strong source of competitive funding.
-Since the 2007/2009 global financial crisis, one of the key considerations of the OTP Group's business expansion is that all subsidiaries should be self-financed, meaning that they should rely almost entirely on their own deposit generation.
+Since the 2007/2009 global financial crisis, one of the key considerations of the OTP Group's business expansion is that all subsidiaries should rely as much as reasonably possible on their own deposit generation.
 The Issuer's management believes that an important lesson from the global financial crisis is that most of the OTP Group's business should be local currency based to avoid significant currency mismatches.
 In recent years, the Issuer has only tapped the covered bond markets for the sake of meeting local regulatory threshold requirements and not as a result of pressure on liquidity.